Skip to main content?

 Raumlabor Berlin

-One of the spaces where they are currently putting these ideas into practice is the Floating University Berlin, built into the rainwater retention basin of the former Tempelhof Airport.
-On this abandoned space, a habitat of muddy water with a rich variety of plants, birds, amphibians and insects has emerged.
-In the summer of 2018, students and scientists from more than 20 international universities met with artists from all over the world, local experts, architects, musicians and dancers to examine every day urban life and formulate proposals for its reorganization.
-Together they collaborated on building the campus: learning spaces, workshops, an auditorium, a laboratory tower for experimental water filtration systems, a kitchen, a bar and toilets, creating an open infrastructure with seasonal spaces for learning and working.
-After its inaugural year, the energy created around the Floating University remained and is now governed and run by the University Association.
-It is a new experimental way to expand and further root initiative within the civic society and its multifaceted opportunities.
+In 2022 they published Making Futures, a book that explores the role of architecture in the 21st century and presents action-based research which views the field as “an agency, rather than a collection of objects” One of the spaces where they put these ideas into practice is the Floating University Berlin, built into the rainwater retention basin of the former Tempelhof Airport.
+In the summer of 2018, students and scientists from more than 20 international universities met with artists from all over the world, local experts, architects, musicians and dancers to examine everyday urban life and formulate proposals for its reorganization.
+Together they collaborated on building the campus – learning spaces, workshops, an auditorium, a laboratory tower for experimental water filtration systems, a kitchen, a bar and toilets – creating an open infrastructure with seasonal spaces for learning and working.
+After its inaugural year, the energy created around the Floating University remained and it is now run as Floating e.V. – a self organized space and group, where practitioners from a wide range of backgrounds meet to collaborate, co-create and imaginatively work towards futures.